1pram/Accountable_Automation_Framework/docs/troubleshooting.md

 ## Security group duplicate resource error during terraform validate

-If you see a duplicate resource error for a security group, you may have conflicting `.tf` files in your directory — for example, a `network.tf` from a previous iteration alongside the current `main.tf`.
+If you see a duplicate resource error for a security group, you may have conflicting `.tf` files in your directory.
+For example, a `network.tf` from a previous iteration alongside the current `main.tf`.

 ### Fix